 TV is the most popular medium.
 Two Slovak financial groups own many of the top media outlets.

 Freedom House says the media are generally free and independent.
-But the 2018 murder of an investigative journalist highlighted the increasing exposure of reporters to intimidation and abuse, says Reporters Without Borders.
+But the 2018 murder of investigative journalist Jan Kuciak and his fiancée highlighted the increasing exposure of reporters to intimidation and abuse, says Reporters Without Borders.

 Facebook is the leading social network.